alinex/node-builder/src/man/builder.1.md

 To cleanup all safe files:

-    > builder -c clean                 # from within the package directory
+    > builder clean                 # from within the package directory
-    > builder ./node-error -c clean    # or from anywhere else
+    > builder ./node-error clean    # or from anywhere else

-Or on the development system remove all created files:

-    > builder ./node-error -c clean --auto

-And at last for production remove development files:

-    > builder ./node-error -c clean --dist
+Options:

+    --auto, -a  Remove all automatically generated folders               [boolean] --dist      Remove unneccessary folders for production               [boolean]

 Configuration
 -------------------------------------------------